CAPIX-NET/capix-net.github.io/about/index.md

 ---
 layout: page
-title: About CAPIX Treasury Software
+title: About
-subtitle: About CAPIX
+subtitle: About CAPIX Treasury Software
 permalink: /about/
 ---
 ### CAPIX History